kitos9112/ansible-linux-bootstrap/README.md

 RaspberryPi Bootstrap
 =========

-This Ansible role is capable of bootstraping your default RaspberryPi OS installation by running a set of default tasks.
+This Ansible role is capable of `bootstraping` your default RaspberryOS and/or modern Linux distribution installation by running a set of default tasks.

-It will configure your RaspberryPi device to later be properly configured.
+In essence, It will configure your Linux host to be managed by Ansible.

 Requirements
 ------------